Publish Reports with Google Calendar Data in Crystal Reports

 You can connect to Google APIs on behalf of individual users or on behalf of a domain.
 Google uses the OAuth authentication standard.
 See the "Getting Started" section of the help documentation for a guide.

-When you configure the DSN, you may also want to set the Max Rows connection property.
+When configuring the DSN, you may also want to set the Max Rows connection property.
 This will limit the number of rows returned, which is especially helpful for improving performance when designing reports and visualizations.

 Create a Chart

 After selecting a column to group by, the Standard Report Creation Wizard presents the option to create a chart.
-Follow the steps below to create a chart that aggregates the values in the Summary column.
+Follow the steps below to create a chart aggregating the Summary column's values.

 2. In the Show Summary menu, select the summary you created.